 - IRIS participant-hired live-in workers will not need to use EVV.
 If a participant's worker lives with them, that worker will not have to use EVV.

 - Other participant-hired workers (those who do not live with the participant) will need to use EVV.
 Participants, as employers, will need to make sure their workers are trained.

-- November 2, 2020, starts the “soft launch” of EVV.
+- November 2, 2020, started the “soft launch” of EVV.
 The soft launch offers time and support for IRIS participants, participant-hired workers, and others to learn the new process.
 The Department of Health Services will begin a “hard launch” of EVV at a later date.
-The IRIS program will announce more about this later.
+IRIS policy regarding the hard launch will be provided at a later date.

-More details about roles and responsibilities for IRIS participants and IRIS consultants are in the links below.
+More details about roles and responsibilities for IRIS participants and IRIS consultants are in the sections below.

 Read important information about EVV and IRIS participants who hire their own workers.

-Your IRIS consultant can help you decide which training resources are best for your participant-hired workers who are not live-ins.
+The IRIS consultant can help participants decide which EVV training resources are needed for participant-hired workers.
 The full list of training resources is here.

-This PowerPoint covers roles and responsibilities when the fiscal employer agency chooses the DHS-provided EVV system through Sandata.
+This PowerPoint covers roles and responsibilities when the fiscal employer agency chooses the Sandata EVV system provided by the Department of Health Services.
 It includes the roles of the IRIS consultant, fiscal employer agency, participant, and participant-hired worker.
 A recording of this October 2, 2020, PowerPoint presentation is also available (1 hour 50 minutes).